jameshughes89/cs101/site/topics/sorting/sorting.rst

     :math:`3, 2, 1, 4`

-* There are two important things to notice at the end of a pass
+* There are two important things to notice at the end of the first pass

     * A single pass is not enough to guarantee the list is sorted
     * After the first pass, the largest element in the unsorted list will be in its correct location